Build a pricing page

 of your page.

-In this sample, we have radio buttons for our pricing toggle, then a <div>
+In this sample, there are radio buttons for our pricing toggle, then a <div>

 with three <div>